 Western states face powerful atmospheric river, potential bomb cyclone

-A high-end atmospheric river will bring numerous weather threats to Western states this week, from heavy flooding rain and damaging gusty winds, to treacherous seas and prolific mountain snows.
+An atmospheric river will bring weather threats to Washington and other Western states this week, from heavy flooding rain and damaging gusty winds, to treacherous seas and mountain snowstorms.

-As much as 15- to 20-plus inches of rain may fall in the higher elevations of coastal mountain ranges over the next week.
+As much as 15 to 20-plus inches of rain may fall in the higher elevations of coastal mountain ranges over the next week.
 A much larger swath, from the western Oregon-Washington border region through Northern California, is forecast to pick up at least 6 inches.
-In addition to flooding, there will be an elevated potential for landslides, especially in recent burn scars left by the summer’s wildfires.
+In addition to flooding, there will be potential for landslides, especially in recent burn scars left by wildfires.

 An atmospheric river is a relatively narrow band of tropical moisture that helps deliver warmth from the equatorial regions to the poles and is typically found near a low-pressure area.
-This one will be supersized by what’s known as a “bomb cyclone” - rapidly intensifying low pressure - as it quickly moves ashore by the middle of the week before meandering for several days.
+This one will be supersized by what’s known as a “bomb cyclone” – rapidly intensifying low pressure – as it quickly moves ashore by the middle of the week.

-Widespread strong wind gusts may also lead to power outages in the region, with a focus nearest the coast, where wind-whipped waves will also be crashing into the shoreline.
+Strong wind gusts could lead to power outages, especially near the coast where wind-whipped waves will also be crashing into the shoreline.

 Amid the fire hose of moisture, multiple feet of snow – perhaps enough to require a yardstick to measure – is expected to fall in the Cascade Mountains of Oregon and Washington, and especially southward to the Klamath Mountains of Northern California.